zzyzek/sandbox/rng/Notes.md

     are out of bounds from the source distribution, and then doing another pass to mark cells that aren't visible

+---

+I'm freezing optimization of SPoIF.
+It's fast enough for now and I'll convert to C to empirically measure runtime.
+I suspect the C version will run quite a bit faster so that I can get better measurements.

+Bounds and visibility checks are still unimplemented.
+I'd like to get some basic functionality down to test to make sure things work before proceeding with the added complexity of bounds checking.

+The goal is to use the relative neighborhood graph as the foundation for closed cell space colonization algorithm (CC:SCA).
+During the course of CC:SCA there are two point types, auxin and vein, along with the ability to add new vein nodes and remove auxin nodes.
+This means that the basic assumption of general position will be violated.
+It's unclear how much of an effect this will have on the runtime.

+A quick review of CC:SCA :

+* The RNG is constructed (between auxin-auxin, vein-vein and auxin-vein nodes)
+* For every vein node, $v$, take the average influence of auxin nodes in the neighboring RNG of $v$ and attempt to add a new vein node $r _ d$ from $v$ in the average direction of auxin neighbors :
+    - if there is an auxin node within $r _ { \text{kill} }$ distance away, don't add the new vein node
+    - otherwise add the new vein node
+* For every auxin node, $a$, if there are a non-zero number of vein node neighbors and all vein node neighbors for the RNG of $a$ are within $r _ { \text{kill} }$, remove $a$
+* Proceed until all auxin nodes are removed or some max iteration count is exceeded

+There are some pathological cases, so the max iteration count is there just in case.

+Some observations:

+* Since the RNG is connected (for a set of points in a convex region that's admissible), there must be a connection from a vein node to an auxin node (if there are non-zero vein and auxin nodes)
+* Only vein nodes are added
+* Only auxin nodes are deleted
+* If a vein node, $v$, has a RNG that is comprised of soley vein nodes, it will only ever have vein node neighbors in the future and can be removed from consideration when calculating vein node additions or auxin node deletions

+We want to update incrementally, so the complexity comes from trying to do delta updates instead of recalculate the whole RNG after every SCA update.

+First a high level overview:

+* Initially run the RNG on the whole graph, identifying auxin that have vein node neighbors and vein nodes that have auxin neighbors
+* Proceed until no more auxin nodes are left:
+  - BIRTH: add vein nodes
+    + a vein node that gives birth to a new vein node will be called a parent vein node and the node that it gives birth to will be a child node
+    + only vein nodes that have auxin neighbors need be considered
+    + after all birthed vein nodes, remove any child vein nodes that trample over each other
+  - UPDATE: update the RNG
+    + initially, the queue of nodes to process is all parent and child vein nodes from BIRTH process
+    + as the queue is processed, add any auxin or vein nodes who has a neighbor added or removed
+    + only dirtied auxin and vein nodes need be recalculated, which is a local operation
+  - KILL: remove auxin nodes with all neighbor vein nodes within kill distance
+    + mark all neighbors of killed auxin nodes as dirty
+  - CLEANUP: update RNG for all dirtied nodes that were neighbors from removed auxin nodes

 References
 ---